 Besides dragoons, there were also mounted riflemen stationed at Fort Scott.
 The United States Army organized a regiment of mounted riflemen in 1845, for defense of forts along the Oregon Trail.
 This regiment fought in the Mexican War and then was later assigned to duties in the far West.
 Two companies of mounted riflemen were stationed at Fort Scott from 1852-53, but by that time Fort Scott was obsolete.
 The army abandoned Fort Scott in 1853.

-Cavalry were armed with sabers The U.S. Army organized two cavalry regiments in 1855, so by the late 1850s, the army had two regiments of dragoons, one regiment of mounted riflemen, and two regiments of light cavalry.
-To simplify matters, in 1861, all of the mounted regiments were redesignated or renamed cavalry.
+By the late 1850s, the army had two regiments of dragoons, one regiment of mounted riflemen, and two regiments of light cavalry.
+To simplify matters, in 1861, all of the mounted regiments were redesignated or renamed cavalry, thereby ending the era of the dragoon.

 Information for this page was taken from the Historic Furnishing Plan for The Dragoon Stables by Sally Johnson Ketcham and from an article written by a staff member at Fort Scott National Historic Site.